 Responsible for maintaining records of overload assignments and payments, as well as following policies to insure payment requests are processed under the appropriate guidelines.

-Responsible for maintaining responsible for maintaining finalized copies of approved HRS paperwork per the Human Resources: Personnel Systems Records Retention Schedule.
+Responsible for maintaining finalized copies of approved HRS paperwork per the Human Resources: Personnel Systems Records Retention Schedule.

 Primary Contact-Human Resources

 UW System Administrative Policy 230, Salary & Fringe Benefit Calculations

 Wisconsin Statute § 16.417